ThomasBuchinger/ansible_lab/README.md

 FreeIPA provides DNS resulution and SSO for the environment.
 New Clients are enrolled automatically and a basic configuration for DNS and User is imported via configuration.

 ### Openshift Origin
-Red Hat's Openshift is certainly worth keeping an eye on (although it is almost as unavoidable as containers themself).
-At the moment only a dev environment is configured here via 'oc cluster up', but maybe a more production grade setup (using the ansible installer) will be added later.
+The Upstream project Red Hat's Kubernetes distribution Openshift Enterprise.
+The setup is a single node development setup configured via 'oc cluster up', maybe a more production grade, multi-node setup will be added later

-Openshift Origin is configured as an all-in-one system with only a single master, depending on the number of openshift-nodes in the inventory additional nodes can join the cluster (the first node is still a single master) [comming soon]
+## Additional content
+The site.yml contains infrastructure components (currently FreeIPA and Foreman) which other plays can rely on to be present, while additional applications live in the plays directory.
+Applications consist of a spinup_<name>.yml which performs setup of the component from stratch (in general using the latest release) and can be disposed again with teardown_<name>.yml, while adhoc plays (play_<name>.yml) are generally smaller and are not associated with a specific component.

+Additional roles:
+- common: Install common packages
+- config_ipa_client: Enrolles a client in FreeIPA
+- config_nfs: simple NFS mount
+- service_docker_daemon: Configures Docker Deamon (used by Openshift)

 ## Next
 * OpenStack (Dev-Stack)